ejtraderLabs/ejtraderMT/README.md

 attention tick volume is the default

-to use more than one option just use , example Metatrader(host='hostIP',localtime=True)
+to use more than one option just use , example Metatrader(host='hostIP',localtime=False)
 '''
 api = Metatrader()